lukiwieser/racetrack/README.md

 * -1 for each step taken
 * -5 for going off the track (beneficial for complex tracks)

-Keep in mind that randomness plays a role in both the model and environment.
+Keep in mind that randomness plays a role in both the model and the environment.

 ### Racetrack